 - A. By Right Uses.
-A building may be erected, altered, or used, and a lot may be used or occupied, for any one of the following principal uses, and for no other: - Non-intensive agricultural uses and related buildings and structures in accordance with the provisions of Section 1202. - Woodland preserve, game farm and preserve, wildlife sanctuary or other conservation purpose in accordance with the provisions of Section 1233. - Horticultural uses relating to the raising, propagating and selling of trees, shrubs, flowers and other vegetative materials. - Fenant house. - 5.
-Business associated with agriculture, including but not limited to the sale of farm products, farm machinery, equipment and supplies. - Single family detached dwellings, in accordance with the provisions of the Cluster Development Option in Section 605.
+A building may be erected, altered or used, and a lot may be used or occupied for any of the following purposes, and no other: - 1.
+Non-intensive agricultural uses and related buildings and structures in accordance with the provisions of Section 1202. - 2.
+Woodland preserve, game farm and preserve, wildlife sanctuary or other conservation purpose in accordance with the provisions of Section 1233. - 3.
+Horticultural uses relating to the raising, propagating and selling of trees, shrubs, flowers and other vegetative materials. - 4.
+Tenant house. - 5.
+Business associated with agriculture, including but not limited to the sale of farm products, farm machinery, equipment and supplies. - 6.
+Single family detached dwellings, in accordance with the provisions of the Cluster Development Option in Section 605.